chwalters/core/intelora/neurons/say/README.md

           - "Hello Sir"
 ```

-With a multiple choice list, Kalliope will pick one randomly:
+With a multiple choice list, Intelora will pick one randomly:

 ```yml
 - name: "Say-hello"